nwjs/chromium.src/android_webview/docs/cors-and-webview-api.md

 behaviors and implementation details to give WebView and chromium developers hints to keep consistent behaviors among making code changes.

+## TL;DR for new developers
+If you are working on new WebView applications and finding a way to load local resources, we recommend that you use [WebViewAssetLoader](https://developer.android.com/reference/androidx/webkit/WebViewAssetLoader) as using other Android specific schemes is not covered by the open web platform standards, and behavior details for new web features might be undefined or changed.
+Using the WebViewAssetLoader API to load local resource on virtual http/https URLs avoids these compatibility issues and allows the standard web security model to apply.

 ## Android or WebView specific features

 ### intent:// URLs